 Article 144 is another important law for the purpose of artificial fertilization.
 It is possible to use female and male sex cells or an embryo conserved by the mother of freezing.
 The time of conservation is counted as per the couple’s will by this procedure.

-Surrogacy law in Georgia has given a ray of hope to intended parents who are searching for the best quality affordable surrogacy options.
+Georgian Surrogacy Law has given a ray of hope to intended parents who are searching for the best quality affordable surrogacy options.

 Ravi sharma is a self-motivated, successful entrepreneur and has a solid experience in the fertility segment. and he is the director at ARTbaby Global (ARThealthcare).
 He is a pharmacy graduate with post-graduation in business administration and has 14 years of rich experience in the field of infertility segment.
 He loves to write about IVF, Surrogacy and other ART (assisted reproductive technology) news, issues, and updates.
 He is a Pharmacy graduate (B. Pharm) and M.B.A (marketing).